Rakeela/dragora-notes/2021-11-1-One-Hundred-and-Ninetieth.md

 	1. Commentary:  These "Pumpkins" are all Russel Stover brand, not Reese's!  ...but Reese's is tastier.
 7. 4x Coconut Creme "Pumpkins"

 I fast to enjoy food more, and I love candy!
 I'm considering going across town to ransack three more grocery stores for half-price candy.
 It'd be fun.
 Candy keeps for months in theory, so it should be safe to eat and still delicious later on.
+That Cougar Mountain cookie won't last for months though, so that's going to be something I eat this Saturday!

 ---
 I went out on another candy-shopping spree!
 This is almost the only day of the year I ever do this, but I like post-Valentines, post-Easter, and post-Christmas for this, too.
 BTW, I support sugar taxes!